-Dallas data centre power restored
+Dallas Data Center power restored

 November 13, 2007

 The collision occurred around 7:00 PM ET and for approximately an hour Rackspace’s Dallas data centre ran without experiencing any downtime.
 However, when the switch was made to auxiliary power, two of the air conditioning units would not restart.
-Air conditioning is like sunlight for data centres—they need it to survive.
+Air conditioning is like sunlight for data centers—they need it to survive.
 In the absence of air conditioning, and with thousands of servers running in a contained space, temperatures rise so high they cause malfunctions and damage machines.
 After running safely for a little over an hour on auxiliary power the staff at Rackspace decided to proactively take down several rows of servers to ensure that the heat within the data centre did not become too high.
 In the meantime, contractors worked feverishly to correct the problems with the chillers.
 Unfortunately, FreshBooks’ Dallas servers were among the rows of servers affected by the downtime.

 Why did this downtime happen?

-A truck drove into a transformer near our Dallas data centre and two air conditioning units would not restart—two rather odd and unfortunate events.
+A truck drove into a transformer near our Dallas data center and two air conditioning units would not restart—two rather odd and unfortunate events.
 To add a third unfortunate event, while FreshBooks also maintains a Virginia-based instance of the FreshBooks service to mitigate issues like this, we are presently doing some work on our setup there.
 Taking heed of the direction from the Rackspace team that it would be “about an hour of downtime”, we decided to wait things out.

 We’re sorry to anyone who was inconvenienced